pudly/schmopera-hugo/content/articles/in-review-essential-operas-triple-bill.md

 ---
-title: "In Review: Essential Opera's Triple Bill"
+title: "In Review: Essential Opera&#039;s Triple Bill"
 ---

 This past weekend, [Essential Opera](http://essentialopera.com/) achieved a true feat in the Canadian opera scene: they presented a triple bill of Canadian works, all brand new.
 It was really exciting to see an event like this in Toronto; to hear Canadian opera, you most likely need to attend something involving [Tapestry New Opera Works](https://tapestryopera.com/).
 But Essential Opera has put themselves on the map in its new contributions to Canada's operatic repertoire, and I give them a bravo for that.